XAP-Software/XAP-Software.github.io/_posts/2022-04-28-django_admin_sortable2.md

 ```
 ## Creating order field

 In `application/models.py` add ordering field.
 Any valid Python variable name will work.
-This value be specified as the primary field used for sorting.
+This field will be specified as the primary one used for sorting.

 ```python